mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1016_openai-realtime-api-nuxt.md

       }));
     });
     connections[peer.id].on('message', (message) => {
-      // Relay Realtime API server events directly to the client peer.send(message.toString());
+      // Realtime API server events are returned to the client as is peer.send(message.toString());
     });
   },
   message(peer, message) {
-    // Relay client events directly to the Realtime API connections[peer.id].send(message.text());
+    // Client events are relayed to the Realtime API as is connections[peer.id].send(message.text());
   },
   close(peer) {